CBrunote/Social-Network-API/README.md

 ## Questions

-If you have any questions please email me at christan.bruno1995@gmail.com
+If you have any questions please email me christian.bruno1995@gmail.com

 ## Credits